favtuts/aws-cloudformation-samples/WPSureStack/docs/Setup.md

-# WP SureStack setup using CloudFormation
+# WP CloudStack setup using CloudFormation

-WP SureStack relies on a handful of AWS services that help improve the performance and scalability of your WordPress site.
+WP CloudStack relies on a handful of AWS services that help improve the performance and scalability of your WordPress site.
 Our CloudFormation template not only sets up your WordPress server, but it also integrates your WordPress site with S3, CloudFront, and AuroraDB.

 CloudFormation lets you easily provision servers, databases, and other resources by describing them in a JSON document.
 CloudFormation is a great tool for provisioning your entire infrastructure in an automated fashion.